 - Rituals and resources for coping and spiritual and emotional support are explored

-What kinds of groups do you offer?
+What kinds of groups have you offered?

 - Groups are ‘mixed loss’—often groups include a variety of relationships (death of a parent, spouse/partner, child) and causes of death